10 Steps to Make the Most of Your Moisture Meter

 Never check the MC of a piece of wood lying on a metal table.
 Instead, hold it in the air to take a reading.
 The reason: Moisture meters are sensitive to anything conductive.
 Thus, taking a reading on a metal table or near any metal objects such as nails, staples, or metal studs renders the moisture meter ineffective, resulting in a false reading.

 6. Don’t Be a Klutz!

 Be careful with your meter.
-A Wagner moisture meter is calibrated at the factory, and will probably never need recalibrating.
+A Wagner moisture meter is calibrated at the factory, and although its extremely simple to re-calibrate the meter with the included On-Demand Calibrator.
 However, if you drop your meter, or it is accidentally submerged, it could be damaged.
-You should keep it on your belt loop in the provided carrying case for protection.
+You should keep it on your belt loop or in the provided carrying case for protection.

 7. Keep Fresh Batteries on Hand

 The batteries for your Wagner moisture meter are very long-lasting.
 However, it is always a good idea to keep spares with you.
 A quick switch of batteries on the job site will make a big difference in time-on-task.

 Keep the manuals handy.
 In addition to the operation manual, the Wagner moisture meter comes with another very useful manual that tells you the specific gravities for each wood you deal with.
 Be sure to check your manual to get the most from your meter.
 Both manuals fit nicely next to your meter in the protective carrying case.

 9. Keep Your Meter Dry